 Through his decades of studio experience Pete has become a master of layering various percussion instruments into mesmerising rhythm fabrics and flowing grooves.
 There are dozens of different looped instruments to choose from, each with up to 20 different patterns.
 You can change the levels, alter the pan, mute, solo, and tweak a low-pass filter giving you a great degree of flexibility over each individual part.
 Or simply press the random button to randomise all (or some) the parts and get some really funky and unexpected changes.
 It can even automatically randomise periodically for hands-free unpredictability.
 The excellent time stretch system and multiple-tempo loop recordings mean that you can get great natural sounding audio across a wide tempo range.

 When playing the solo instrument pads, you have instant gratification with hands-on effects, including a low-pass resonant filter, pitch bend, delay, reverb, lo-fi bit reduction, and distortion, which really adds a whole new dimension of live performance possibilities.
 With multiple save and export options, it is possible to record loops or a whole performance to later import into your DAW or other audio apps as 44.1kHz 16-bit WAV files.
 This is great for studio use and can form the basis of a new song idea very easily.

 DrumJam supports export via iTunes file sharing, open directly in another app, email, AudioCopy, and export to SoundCloud.
-There is support for background audio, and a comprehensive MIDI implementation that supports clock sync in and out to lock in with whatever you have via CoreMidi to/from hardware devices, network MIDI, or other apps using virtual MIDI ports.
+There is support for background audio, Audiobus, Inter-app Audio, WIST, and MIDI clock sync in and out to lock in with whatever you have via CoreMidi to/from hardware devices, network MIDI, or other apps using virtual MIDI ports.
 You can even play the solo kits externally triggered via MIDI input, and output your live pad performance via MIDI output!